frankcohen/ReflectionsOS/Devices/BlueFish/BlueFish_project_notes.md

 # RedFish project notes, Reflections

 Started: October 6, 2023
+Updated: NOvember 13, 2023

 Blue Fish is the 7th revision of the Reflections main board.
 It is the successor to RedFish, CindyLou, Horton, ThingTwo, Hoober, Knox and Sox.
-Blue Fish adds an LNA  chip so Reflections can use inexpensive passive GPS antennae.
+Blue Fish adds an LNA  chip so Reflections can use inexpensive and small passive GPS antennae.
 Predecessors require active GPS antenna.
-Battery, speaker, haptic motor get micro JST SH connectors.
+Battery, speaker, haptic motor are now connected by solder pads.

 - Sox - 1st generation board design
 - Hoober - rev 2, fixes problems